-The unexpected addition to the studio I teach from; a childgate.
-Lieu has become an expert level Skype lesson crashing machine.
+The unexpected addition to the studio I teach from; a child gate.
+Lieu has become an expert-level Skype lesson crashing machine.
 For a “disabled” cat, he can “cat” just fine.
 Today he and Pepper learned that if they both push on the gate at the same time, they can knock it over.
-Ananda has learned if she needs to hide out from everyone I’ve got a secret cat bed for her in the my office…she just has to ask for a hall pass to get over the gate.
+Ananda has learned if she needs to hide out from everyone I’ve got a secret cat bed for her in my office…she just has to ask for a hall pass to get over the gate.
 She settles into her bed and sleeps while I work.
-The cats miss the students, but are starting to adjust to the new normal.
+The cats miss the students but are starting to adjust to the new normal.

 The days are starting to fall into a routine.
-I figured if I have to do quarentine, I may as well enjoy myself when I can.
-I start the day with a big breakfast of pancakes, yougert, juice and fresh fruit, followed by a shot of Jameson.
+I figured if I have to do quarantine, I may as well enjoy myself when I can.
+I start the day with a big breakfast of pancakes, yogurt, juice and fresh fruit, followed by a shot of Jameson.
 That tides me well for most of the day.
-Lunch and dinner is usually fruits, yougert, nuts, maybe a sliced up avocado.
-Sometimes I make a naan bread pizza, and seed the produce I cut up to put on the pizza.
-The garden is starting to yield fresh herbs to top my pizzas and other cooking; this is a time of year I look forward to.
+Lunch and dinner consist of fruit, yogurt, nuts, maybe a sliced-up avocado.
+Sometimes I make a naan bread pizza; I’ll seed the produce used in the pizza to plant peppers and tomatoes in the garden.
+This is a time of year I look forward to.
 The flavors of fresh basil, parsley, oregano.
-The smell of line dried clothing and sheets.
+The smell of line-dried clothing and sheets.

 I cleaned up the back deck and opened it for the warm weather.
 The tomato plants I started in February are now thriving under improvised salad container greenhouses out in the garden.
 I turned the compost pile for the first time all winter; the outer layer of leaves revealed a foot deep of rich, dark, beautiful soil.
 I potted up some of the pepper and tomato starts so they could live on the deck.